yestannn/yestannn/README.md

 I'm a Software Developer, when I write code, I don't just create a program, I help businesses and people

-- 🔭 I’m currently working on OpenVision
+- 🔭 I’m currently working in Bilim Innovation Fund
 - 🌱 I’m currently learning about microservices, async
 - 💬 Ask me about Life, Technology, Music, Movie
 - 📫 How to reach me: